-Mister Kelly’s – Famed Rush Street nightclub headlining nationally famous acts and also featuring the occasional eclectic local group (i.e. The Dooley Band).
+Mister Kelly’s – Famed Rush Street nightclub headlining nationally famous acts and also occasionally featuring the local eclectic group (i.e. The Dooley Band).

-Mister Kiley’s – Local country music bar on Belmont a few blocks west of Sheffield.
+Mister Kiley’s – Neighborhood country music bar on Belmont a few blocks west of Sheffield.
 Name was no doubt a take-off on the nationally known Mister Kelly’s.

 Molly Malone’s – Friendly Forest Park restaurant and pub on Madison Street where we enjoyed many a night playing our music for the convivial crowd during the 90s and 00s.

 Moosehead Bar – Was located in downtown Chicago one block south of Congress Parkway.

 Mother’s – Singles dance club on Division just west of Rush Street.
 In the 70s we played there with our larger band including drums.
 Our sound system was amplified to the max but the manager still kept asking us to turn our volume up and up and up.

-Muldoon’s Saloon – Pub on Elm Street a few blocks west of Rush Street on Chicago’s north side.
+Muldoon’s Saloon – Pub at 22 West Elm Street just off Rush Street on Chicago’s north side.